 Growing from Cuttings: Use either Method One or Method Two to root koki‘o ke‘oke‘o cuttings.
 I normally see the first roots after 1-2 months.
 Wait at least another month for more root development before removing the plant from the container or mist chamber.
 Many hibiscus growers propagate several cuttings from a single branch with only one cutting being the stem-tip.
 This will work with koki‘o ke‘oke‘o, but, personally, I only propagate tip-cuttings because it results in an instantly more attractive plant.
 Other native plant propagators have grown koki‘o ke‘oke‘o using air-layers and even grafting.
 I’ve always been tempted to graft native Hawaiian hibiscus because, supposedly, it’s possible to create a single plant with separate branches from all the different native species or varieties.
 Can you imagine a hibiscus with red, orange, yellow, and white flowers!
 Or a koki‘o ke‘oke‘o composed of branches from the Kaua‘i, O‘ahu, and Moloka‘i species!

 Growth in the Garden: Your koki‘o ke‘oke‘o will grow best in a site receiving full sun to partial shade.
 There, the plant will grow rapidly, reaching three or more feet tall in a year.
-Most commercially-available koki‘o ke‘oke‘o are propagated from cuttings, so, flowers often appear soon after planting even when the plant is very small.
+Most commercially available koki‘o ke‘oke‘o are propagated from cuttings, so, flowers often appear soon after planting even when the plant is very small.
 If you’ve grown your koki‘o ke‘oke‘o from seed, you’ll have to wait 2-3 years for the first flowers.
 How much you need to water a koki‘o ke‘oke‘o will depend upon the origin of your plant.
 Koki‘o ke‘oke‘o from Wai‘anae’s dry forests need watering only during drought periods, while plants from places like Mānoa in the Ko‘olau Mountains will require weekly watering.
 If you don’t know your plant’s origin, you’ll have to experiment and observe the plant until you discover its needs.
 Fortunately, nearly all koki‘o ke‘oke‘o possess some drought tolerance, permitting enough time for your koki‘o ke‘oke‘o to tell you, with wilted or yellowing leaves, that it needs more water.

-Diseases & Pests: Koki‘o ke‘oke‘o is occasionally attacked, usually at or near the stem-tips, by all the usual sucking insects: aphids, mealybugs, scale insects, whiteflies.
+Diseases & Pests: Koki‘o ke‘oke‘o is occasionally attacked, usually at or near the stem-tips, by all the usual sucking insects: aphids, mealybugs, scale insects, and whiteflies.
 However, koki‘o ke‘oke‘o is a resilient plant, and attacks by these pests are almost never fatal.
 I normally wait for natural predators like ladybird beetles, lacewings, and mealybug destroyers to find and eliminate these pests.
 However, if the infestation doesn’t disappear on its own or you just don’t want to wait, several sprayings of horticultural oil mixed with a systemic insecticide will control these insects.
 Chinese rose beetles and grasshoppers sometimes get a taste for koki‘o ke‘oke‘o leaves.
 Refer to Enemies in the Garden if the damage becomes severe.
 The hibiscus erineum mite or hibiscus leaf-crumpling mite (Aceria hibisci) seems to prefer the Chinese hibiscus over native species (Thank goodness!).
 If you find this type of damage (i.e., leaves with pimples or other twisted distortions) on your koki‘o ke‘oke‘o, remove and discard the affected leaves or branches.
-If the problem persists, you can first try several sprayings of horticultural oil (about a week apart) before resorting to commercially-available miticides.
+If the problem persists, you can first try several sprayings of horticultural oil (about a week apart) before resorting to commercially available miticides.
 Miticides are tricky.
 Some are only available to licensed pest-exterminators.
 Check out your local garden shop, and ask them what’s available to you for combating the erineum mite.
 Be sure to read and follow the label directions since miticides are often only effective if the application protocol is followed exactly.

 Ā ā Ē ē Ī ī Ō ō Ū ū